 Te Puea Matoe

 Te Roroa/Ngāti Ruahine

-3rd-year student, Bachelor of Arts in
+Student, Bachelor of Arts in Māori

-Māori Development and Bachelor of
+Development and Bachelor of Laws

-Laws double degrees

 "If you want to make a difference to your community and people, studying double degrees in law and Māori development is a great option.
 I've long been interested in law, and there's definitely a need for more Māori lawyers.
 My goal is to use my qualifications to enhance support and opportunities for Māori.
+I'm extremely excited about my future prospects and look forward to seeing what's in store over the next couple of years.
+Choosing where to study was easy for me.
 AUT is known as an innovative, contemporary university with a community feel and great academic staff.
 My Māori development and law lecturers have been awesome, not to mention the other students I've met.
-I've learnt so much - from developing good time management skills to the importance of networking and maintaining good, healthy relationships.
-I'm proud of my excellent grades, and have received the Peter Harwood Scholarship for Community Excellence and Leadership for the third year in a row."
+I would consider many of them lifelong friends."